 You can begin singing to your child before they are even born – amniotic fluid is a great conductor of sound.
 Babies begin to respond to sound in the womb from around 18 weeks gestation, and the ability to recognise voices and even songs develops quite significantly by the end of pregnancy.

 All through my pregnancy with my son Joshua, my husband Jamie sang one song to my belly, over and over again.
 When Josh was born, Jamie held him and sang that song, and immediately Josh stopped crying and stared quietly at him (and our midwife started to cry instead).
-Six months on and Josh still settles immediately when Jamie sings “You Are My Sunshine.”
+All through infancy Josh still settled immediately when Jamie sang “You Are My Sunshine.”

 – This article was originally written for Children’s Books Daily